Koh Wei Xin - Project Portfolio for The Food Diary

 The Observer pattern is also applied in the UI component as the

-gets updated automatically once the selected restaurant is changed through the use of a listener forselectedRestaurant
+RestaurantSummaryPanelandReviewListPanelgets updated automatically once the selected restaurant is changed through the use of a listener forselectedRestaurant.

 Aspect: How to structure the Summary in the UI